inno-devops-labs/F23-intro-course-labs/lab2/FleekResearch.md

 The process is kinda similar to [GitHub Pages](https://pages.github.com/), except that it uses IPFS and Bunny DNS

-You repository must contain an `index.html` in the root directory which will be served.
+The repository must contain an `index.html` in the root directory which will be served.

 I've used [HTTP Connectivity Test](https://tools.bunny.net/http-test?query=https://weathered-block-4654.on.fleek.co) to test the response time of the website.